 I knew the machine was fine.
 It was just like me – it didn’t like cold weather.
 That got me thinking.
 When I don’t like cold weather, I go inside to warm up.
 Perhaps the Behmor just needed to sit inside the toasty warm house for an hour?
 I decided to let it warm up inside and then take it back outside and the ERR 1 code might go away.

 That worked.
 Once back outside the electronics in the Behmor were warm enough to start the roast.
-The only additional thing I needed to do was increase the roast time a few minutes to compensate for the cold weather.
+The only additional thing I needed to do was increase the roast time by a few minutes to compensate for the cold weather.

 Happiness is a Warm Roaster

 If you find yourself roasting in 35-45F temperatures with the Behmor 1600, take the roaster inside an hour before you need to roast.
 Just before you take it back outside, plug it in and try to start an empty roast.
 It will either start or throw an ERR 1.
-If it works, hit the cool button, wait a few seconds, power it off and then take it outside.
+If it works, hit the cool button, wait a few seconds, power it off, and then take it outside.
 You are ready to roast.
 If the ERR 1 still appears, wait another hour and try again.
 If it continues to throw ERR 1, you may actually have to call tech support.

 UPDATE: The most recent manual for the Behmor 1600 states storing the roaster in a sub 45F environment can cause the ERR 1 code.